constancehermit/LearnGatling/README.md

 To keep everything tidy, we'll be running our SUT with Docker too.
 The PokeAPI GitHub page has a step-by-step on how to do this under the heading [Docker Compose](https://github.com/PokeAPI/pokeapi/).
 * After following these steps you should see some JSON at [localhost/api/v2/](localhost/api/v2/)
-* You can run `docker stop $(docker ps -a -q)` to stop all running containers now, we'll start them up again in the workshop
+* You can run `docker stop $(docker ps -a -q)` to stop all running containers
+* You can run `docker-compose up -d` in the PokeAPI directory to start them when you're ready